zubairabid/Semester7/subjects/nationalism/proj/ideas.md

 - Why would people herald the death of the nation-state?
     - There's the whole globalisation OP not-fad respatialization thing.
 Global village, Economic liberation, yada yada.
+    - Globalisation != Internationalisation, does not necessitate nations.
     - The internet eased communication in unreal, unexpected fashion.
 Two-way communication.
 State seemingly does not control this dimension.
 Most arguments were from earlier.